lzh-mb-mod/RTSCamera/README.md

   - After `Limit Camera Distance` is enabled, using free camera and ordering in free camera can improve scouting and tactics skill level.

 - Click on castle gate won't attack the enemy formation behind the gate, which is an issue in the base game.

 ### Command System
-- **New** Hold `Shift` when giving orders to add the order to queue.
+- Hold `Shift` when giving orders to add the order to queue.
 Your troops will execute orders in queue one by one.

   - Order queue will be cleared if you give new orders without holding `Shift`.